-Writer-director Paul Greengrass’ exceptionally well-crafted post-Civil War western premieres on various streaming platforms January 15.
+Writer-director Paul Greengrass’ exceptionally well-crafted post-Civil War western is now available on digital platforms.

-Echoes of gritty ‘70s revisionist westerns – think Peter Fonda’s The Hired Hand, or Robert Benton’s Bad Company, or Robert Altman’s McCabe & Mrs. Miller — reverberate throughout News of the World, writer-director Paul Greengrass’ richly detailed, strongly acted and exceptionally well-crafted post-Civil War western, an uncommonly compelling drama that arrives just in time to qualify as one of the best movies released during a year when we need all the good news we can get.
+Echoes of gritty ‘70s revisionist westerns – think Peter Fonda’s The Hired Hand, or Robert Benton’s Bad Company, or Robert Altman’s McCabe & Mrs. Miller — reverberate throughout News of the World, writer-director Paul Greengrass’ richly detailed, strongly acted and exceptionally well-crafted post-Civil War western, an uncommonly compelling drama now available on digital platforms.

-Set to premiere om various streaming platforms on January 15 after a limited theatrical run, the film marks a reunion of Greengrass and lead player Tom Hanks, who last collaborated on Captain Phillips, the fact-based, Oscar-nominated 2013 drama that cast Hanks as the commander of a container ship overtaken by Somali pirates off the Horn of Africa.
+Set for release on 4K UHD, Blu-ray and DVD March 23, the film marks a reunion for Greengrass and lead player Tom Hanks, who last collaborated on Captain Phillips, the fact-based, Oscar-nominated 2013 drama that cast Hanks as the commander of a container ship overtaken by Somali pirates off the Horn of Africa.
 Here, Hanks plays a captain of a different sort, a sixtysomething former Confederate officer who, while traveling throughout 1870 Texas, plies his trade as a kind of nonfiction storyteller, regaling audiences in isolated communities with “news of the world” he draws from newspapers that may not be readily available (or, the film strongly suggests without hammering home the point, that his attendees may be incapable of reading).

 As Captain Jefferson Kyle Kidd, Hanks vividly illuminates the various facets of a lion in winter who is equal parts instinctive entertainer and weathered warrior.
 On the surprisingly few occasions when we actually see Capt.
 Kidd amusing and engrossing his rapt listeners, we sense a stealthily shrewd showman who knows precisely how to dress to project courtly authority, and when to pause for effect or emphasize for impact.
 His talents serve him well as he manages to calm an angry group of Texans chafing under the Reconstruction Era restraints of an occupying army — and, later, during the film’s most potently suspenseful sequence, as he rouses an even angrier mob with all the subversive oratorical skill of Shakespeare’s Mark Anthony.